Snowmobile Hauling

 - Before you hit the road check your truck is in good roadworthy condition, tires are in good condition and winter rated, all lights are working properly, and all loads are secured.

-- If travelling out of town always bring plenty of fuel and warm clothing, carry an emergency kit with adequate supplies and equipment in case you break down or get stuck, and check the weather and road reports before you head out.
+- If travelling out of town always bring plenty of fuel, warm clothing, and an emergency kit in case you break down or get stuck.
+Also check the weather and road reports before you head out.

 - Use a proper ramp when loading snowmobiles.